exercism/problem-specifications/exercises/raindrops/introduction.md

 # Introduction

-Raindrops is a slightly more complex version of the classic FizzBuzz challenge.
+Raindrops is a slightly more complex version of the FizzBuzz challenge, a classic interview question.